saturnism/spring-on-gcp-gitbook/getting-started/helloworld/kubernetes-engine.md

 #### Cluster Credentials

-Kubernetes credential is automatically retrieved and stored in your `$HOME/.kube/config` file.
-If you need to re-retrieve the credential:
+Kubernetes credentials are automatically retrieved and stored in your `$HOME/.kube/config` file.
+If you need to re-retrieve the credentials:

 ```bash
 gcloud container clusters get-credentials helloworld-cluster